PA, USA

 On the night of September 20, 1777, a quiet stretch of Pennsylvania countryside near the Paoli Tavern became the site of one of the most brutal and psychologically transformative engagements of the American Revolution.
 What happened there — a British night assault conducted largely with bayonets, resulting in the killing and wounding of several hundred Continental soldiers — was not the largest battle of the war, nor was it the most strategically decisive.
 But the Paoli Massacre, as Americans immediately and permanently labeled it, became something arguably more powerful: a rallying cry, a source of righteous fury, and a turning point in the emotional life of the Continental Army.
 To understand Paoli is to understand how a single night of violence could harden the resolve of a revolutionary cause and transform a cautious officer into one of the war's most aggressive fighters.

 The events at Paoli unfolded within the broader crisis of the Philadelphia Campaign.
 In late summer 1777, General Sir William Howe landed a massive British force at the head of the Chesapeake Bay and began marching north toward Philadelphia, the seat of the Continental Congress and the symbolic capital of the American rebellion.
 George Washington attempted to stop him at Brandywine Creek on September 11, but the Americans were outflanked and defeated, suffering over a thousand casualties.
 Washington's battered army retreated northward, and the British positioned themselves to advance on Philadelphia largely unopposed.
+After the Battle of the Clouds, an ultimately aborted engagement due to bad weather on September 16, Washington withdrew to Yellow Springs and Reading Furnace in northern Chester County to replenish his ammunition.
 In this desperate moment, Washington detached Brigadier General Anthony Wayne — a local Pennsylvanian who knew the terrain intimately — with a division of roughly 1,500 to 2,000 troops to shadow the British rear, harass their supply lines, and delay their march toward the capital.
+Wayne knew the Philadelphia area well.
+His grandfather, a British officer of distinction, had purchased a large land grant in the farmlands west of the largest city in the Colonies.
+Anthony was born in the ancestral home, Waynesborough, in 1745 — just three miles east of the Paoli Massacre site.
 Wayne positioned his men in the woods and fields near the Paoli Tavern, a well-known landmark along the road from Lancaster to Philadelphia, roughly two miles from the main British encampment.
 It was a logical choice: the position offered concealment, proximity to the enemy's flank, and the possibility of striking a meaningful blow at Howe's baggage train.

 The problem was that Wayne's position was not nearly as secret as he believed.
 Local Loyalists — and the surrounding area had its share of Tory sympathizers — passed intelligence to the British about the location and approximate strength of Wayne's force.
+The British heard rumors that Wayne was in the area, and Howe dispatched scouts, who reported his location to be near the Paoli Tavern and Warren Tavern in present-day Malvern on September 19.
+Since his position was just 4 miles from the British camp in Tredyffrin Township, Howe immediately planned an attack on Wayne's camp.
 Major General Charles Grey, a seasoned and ruthless British officer, was tasked with eliminating the threat.
 Grey devised a plan of striking simplicity and terrifying discipline.
 He would march his force of several regiments to Wayne's encampment under cover of darkness and attack with the bayonet alone.
-To ensure that no soldier accidentally discharged a musket and alerted the Americans, Grey issued what became known as the "Flintless Order" — he commanded his troops to remove the flints from their muskets entirely, or in some cases to unload them, so that the assault would be conducted in near-total silence.
-Any killing would be done at close quarters, with cold steel.
-This order gave Grey a grim epithet that followed him for the rest of his life: "No-Flint Grey."
+To ensure that no soldier accidentally discharged a musket and alerted the Americans, Grey issued what became known as the "Flintless Order" — he commanded his troops to remove the flints from their muskets entirely, or in cases where loads could not be drawn, to attack with muskets unloaded.
+Grey ordered his troops to be quiet under threat of the death penalty.